Art Studio and Gallery of Artist John O'Keefe Jr.

-This room is where I keep my reference library of art books and my laptop.
-I can sit in this room for hours, and this is a really great room for hanging out, and I often get inspired for new works while I'm sitting here.
-I like the mood in this room because it gives me a sort of old-world feel that compliments my painting style.
+I keep my reference library of art books and my laptop in this room, and I can sit here for hours.
+An excellent space for hanging out, and I often get inspired to create new works while sitting here.
+I like the mood in this room because it gives me an old-world feel that compliments my painting style.

 My paintings are only complete after my wife's critique and input.
 She has an eye for detail and has sent many of my creations back to the easel for some touch-up work.
-I love getting feedback from others, and I attribute a large portion of my personal growth as an artist to the feedback that I receive.
+I love getting feedback from others, and I attribute a large portion of my personal growth as an artist to the feedback I receive.

 THE GREAT OUTDOORS

 Traveling outdoors and viewing various landscape scenes is a large part of my creative process, and I am on a never-ending quest to understand nature to capture it on canvas better.
 Cloud patterns are another element that I study when outdoors.
 The nice thing about photographing clouds is that they come to you.
 Much of my cloud reference material was captured from our front porch, and my wife, Jennifer, is the source for most of my cloud arrangements.
 The entire family goes on what we call "business trips" to parks, rivers, lakes, and other scenic spots around Connecticut to photograph the landscape.
 Back in the studio, I use computers to digitally edit and archive photographs that will be useful in future paintings.